Harold Olmo: Career

 Harold Olmo studied horticulture at the University of California, Berkeley, where he earned his doctorate in plant genetics.
-His work with grapes started in 1931, during the Prohibition.
+His work with grapes started in 1931, during Prohibition.

 He became an assistant professor of viticulture at UC Davis in 1938.
 In 1939, he set up a research plot in the Larkmead Vineyards.
 In 1948, he traveled a total of 12,000 miles in Iran, Iraq, Turkmenistan, Afghanistan and Pakistan to collect seeds and cuttings from the region.
 He brought them back to the USA, a collection that eventually became UC Davis' collection of genetically-diverse grapes.
 He also imported cuttings of the Greek varieties assyrtiko and moschofilero in the USA, which were stored at UC Davies until the Abbey of New Clairvaux started cultivating them in 2011.

 In 1955, Olmo was in Western Australia studying climatic limitations of viticulture in the Swan Valley.
 Olmo spent eight months in Western Australia at the invitation of the Western Australian Vine Fruits Research Trust.
 When he published his report in 1956, one of the recommendations put forward was that Mount Barker and the Frankland of the Great Southern area of Western Australia showed great promise for making table wines in the light traditional European style.

 Over the course of his nearly 50-year career, Olmo also developed more than 30 new grape varieties, including Ruby Cabernet, Carnelian, Rubired and Royalty.

 He retired from UC Davis in 1977.
 He was also a consultant for the United Nations, a Fulbright scholar and a Guggenheim Fellow.
 He died in 2006, and had patented his last grape a few months before his death.
 The sum of his work and research is stored at UC Davis, under the file collection number D280, and was digitized for global access in 2020.

 Since 2013, Larkmead Vineyards has been releasing the 'Larkmead Dr. Olmo', a 100% Cabernet Sauvignon cru born out of Harold Olmo's 1939 test crops planted on the Vineyards' property.